Wayfair Logo

 Website:wayfair.com

 Wayfair is a U.S.-based corporation that sells furniture and home goods online.
-It specializes only in e-commerce, operating its five sites: the eponymous site (this is the main one), Perigold, Birch Lane, AllModern, Joss & Main.
+It specializes only in e-commerce, operating its five sites: the eponymous site (the main one), Perigold, Birch Lane, AllModern, Joss & Main.
 The virtual platform offers 14 million products from more than 11,000 suppliers.
 Its founders are two American businessmen, Niraj Shah and Steve Conine.
 It is headquartered in Boston, Massachusetts.
 Company warehouses and additional offices are scattered throughout the United States, Britain, Ireland, Germany, and Canada.
 The year of its establishment is 2002.

 Meaning and History